-In 1789, when George Washington traveled to Philadelphia for his inauguration as first President of the United States, the town that came to be known as Havre de Grace had approximately fifty houses.
-By 1805 a small chapel had been built well back from the main highway, which was no more than a country road full of ruts, muddy in winter and dusty in summer.
+In 1789, when George Washington traveled to Philadelphia for his inauguration as first President of the United States, there were approximately fifty houses in the town.
+By 1805 a small chapel had been built set far away from the main highway, which was no more than a country road full of ruts, muddy in winter and dusty in summer.
 The chapel, not yet of size or stature to be called a church, enjoyed irregular services by the Rector of St. George’s Church, Perryman, nine miles to the south.
 A report of the Diocese in 1806 notes that the chapel was unfinished at that time; but a storm blew down the chapel walls when the roof had been removed for repairs and that the chapel had not been rebuilt.
 However, the churchyard continued in use as a burial ground as late as 1836.
-This earlier chapel apparently occupied the site of the present Roman Catholic Church.
+This earlier chapel apparently occupied the present site of the Roman Catholic Church.

-In 1802 the legislature authorized a sale of lottery tickets for Havre de Grace with the provision that “a church parsonage house and market house were to be erected with the proceeds supposed to reach $5,000.”
-The matter dragged on for a number of years; but in 1809 the lottery was completed and the new church building immediately begun on the land which William Stokes gave to the church at the corner of Congress and Union Avenues, a corner which earlier he had envisioned as the site of the U.S. Capitol building.
+In 1802, the legislature authorized a sale of lottery tickets for Havre de Grace with the provision that “a church parsonage house and market house were to be erected with the proceeds expected to reach $5,000.”
+In 1809 the lottery was completed and construction of the new church immediately began on the land which William Stokes donated.
+This site, Stokes had previously envisioned as the location for the U.S. Capitol building.
 Havre de Grace was once considered for the site of the National Capitol, missing this great honor by one vote in the Senate!
+Later that year, Havre de Grace requested to become a separate parish even though it long depended upon St. George’s for the support of its Rector.

-Also, in 1809, Havre de Grace was constituted, at its request, as a separate parish from St. George’s although it was long dependant on the older parish in the services of its minister.
-However, actual completion of the church building was twice delayed, first by a windstorm and then by the British attack on Havre de Grace in 1813.
+Construction of the church was twice delayed, first by a significant windstorm and then by the British attack on Havre de Grace in 1813.